 Our commitment to you and expectations of the TTC Additional audit services Audit readiness and monitoring of audit progress We will provide a detailed listing of audit information requests and agree with management upfront the required dates to provide the requested information.
 We will agree with you the start dates of our interim and year-end audit fieldwork.
 A completed trial balance that includes all management year-end closing entries will be provided at a date agreed to upfront with management.
 We will hold periodic meetings with management (dates and times to be agreed upfront) to discuss the status of the audit.
-As part of these meetings, we will provide a detailed list of outstanding items and will highlight any items that require more urgent attention and follow-up. • Delays in receiving requested information that results in idle staff time or staffing changes or any changes to the trial balance subsequent to the agreed upon date that results in additional audit testing will be billed separately.
+As part of these meetings, we will provide a detailed list of outstanding items and will highlight any items that require more urgent attention and follow-up.
+Delays in receiving requested information that results in idle staff time or staffing changes or any changes to the trial balance subsequent to the agreed upon date that results in additional audit testing will be billed separately.
+Time incurred to review and/or test multiple versions of client prepared schedules will be billed separately.
 Significant accounting and reporting matters We will hold meetings with key staff at the TTC as part of the audit planning process to understand significant developments and changes for the current year and share with you our views on the accounting and audit implications.
-For significant new developments that have an accounting, reporting and/or auditing impact, we ask that management prepare a position paper, summarizing the issue, the technical analysis/research supporting management's position and the impact to the TTC. • Additional time incurred outside of our review of management's position paper to resolve significant accounting matters will be billed separately.
+For significant new developments that have an accounting, reporting and/or auditing impact, we ask that management prepare a position paper, summarizing the issue, the technical analysis/research supporting management's position and the impact to the TTC.
+Additional time incurred outside of our review of management's position paper to resolve significant accounting matters will be billed separately.
+In addition, time incurred to quantify and perform additional audit procedures, as necessary, to validate adjustments will be billed separately.
 Financial statement review Year-end financial statements and note disclosures will be prepared and reviewed by management and provided to us for our review in accordance with the timelines as outlined in our audit information request listing.
 We will review two versions of the financial statements.
-We will provide our comments, including any suggestions for change to management, on the first version and will review a second version of the financial statements for any changes made as a result of our initial review. • Significant revisions to the financial statements (i.e. re- writing of note disclosures or pervasive mathematical errors and/or internal inconsistencies) and reviewing multiple versions of the financial statements (i.e. more than two versions) will be billed separately.
-Audit Committee /Board meetings We will attend two meetings at year-end for each legal entity; the first will be to discuss our audit plan with management in advance of the Audit Committee meeting.
-The second will be to present our draft year-end audit report (summarizing our key audit findings) to senior management and the Auditor General.
-In addition, we will attend three audit committee/board meetings for each legal entity to present our audit plan, final year-end audit report and the respective annual general meetings. • Additional meetings with the Audit Committee / Board and additional drafting sessions or clearance meetings with management will be billed separately.
+We will provide our comments, including any suggestions for change to management, on the first version and will review a second version of the financial statements for any changes made as a result of our initial review.
+Significant revisions to the financial statements (i.e. rewriting of note disclosures or pervasive mathematical errors and/or internal inconsistencies) and reviewing multiple versions of the financial statements (i.e. more than two versions) will be billed separately.
+Audit Committee /Board meetings We will attend two meetings with senior management and the Auditor General; the first will be to discuss our year-end audit plan with management in advance of the Audit Committee meeting.
+The second will be to present our draft year-end audit report (summarizing our key audit findings).
+In addition, we will attend three audit committee/board meetings to present our audit plan, final year-end audit report and the annual general meeting.
+Additional meetings with the Audit Committee / Board and additional drafting sessions or clearance meetings with management will be billed separately.